medusajs/medusa/docs/content/advanced/backend/payment/frontend-payment-flow-in-checkout.md

----
-title: Checkouts
----

-# Checkouts
+# Frontend Payment Flow in Checkout

 ## Introduction
 The purpose of this guide is to describe a checkout flow in Medusa.
 It is assumed that you've completed our [Quickstart](https://docs.medusajs.com/quickstart/quick-start) or [Tutorial](https://docs.medusajs.com/tutorial/set-up-your-development-environment) and are familiar with the technologies we use in our stack.
 Additionally, having an understanding of the [core API](https://docs.medusajs.com/api/store/auth) would serve as a great foundation for this walkthrough.